PgBiel/elembic/src/types/types.typ

 // The type system used by fields.
-#import "base.typ" as base: type-key, ok, err
+#import "base.typ" as base: type-key, ok, err, custom-type-key
 #import "native.typ"

 // The default value for a type.